Cryptocurrency: Darknet markets

 Properties of cryptocurrencies gave them popularity in applications such as a safe haven in banking crises and means of payment, which also led to the cryptocurrency use in controversial settings in the form of online black markets, such as Silk Road.
 The original Silk Road was shut down in October 2013 and there have been two more versions in use since then.
 In the year following the initial shutdown of Silk Road, the number of prominent dark markets increased from four to twelve, while the amount of drug listings increased from 18,000 to 32,000.

-Darknet markets present challenges in regard to legality.
+Darknet markets present challenges in regard to their legality.
 Cryptocurrency used in dark markets are not clearly or legally classified in almost all parts of the world.
 In the US, bitcoins are regarded as "virtual assets".
 This type of ambiguous classification puts pressure on law enforcement agencies around the world to adapt to the shifting drug trade of dark markets.

 Wash trades

-Various studies have found that crypto-trading is rife with wash trading.
-Wash trading is a process, illegal in some jurisdictions, involving buyers and sellers being the same person or group, and may be used to manipulate the price of a cryptocurrency or inflate volume artificially.
+Various studies have found that crypto-trading is rife with wash trading, a process, illegal in some jurisdictions, involving buyers and sellers being the same person or group, and which may be used to manipulate the price of a cryptocurrency or inflate volume artificially.
 Exchanges with higher volumes can demand higher premiums from token issuers.
 A study from 2019 concluded that up to 80% of trades on unregulated cryptocurrency exchanges could be wash trades.
 A 2019 report by Bitwise Asset Management claimed that 95% of all bitcoin trading volume reported on major website CoinMarketCap had been artificially generated, and of 81 exchanges studied, only 10 provided legitimate volume figures.